Gondrong/VulnScan-Platform/README.md

 ---

 ## Export Report

+✅ Bulk Host Report Generation — Now Live
+The checkboxes in "Vulnerabilities by Host" are now fully functional:

+1. Select All checkbox — Added in the table header (first column) to toggle all hosts at once.

+2. Floating bulk action bar — Appears at the top of the panel when any host is checked, showing:
+- Selection counter — "3 hosts selected" (updates in real-time)
+- Export CSV — Combined CSV report for all selected hosts
+- Export HTML — Combined HTML vulnerability report for selected hosts
+- Export PDF — Opens print dialog with combined report
+- ⬡ Generate Report — Highlighted primary button (produces the HTML report)
+- ✕ Clear — Deselects all hosts

 |  Location |  Scope | Buttons |
 |:-:	|---	|:-:	|
 |  Panel header (top) | All hosts combined |  📄 CSV · 📊 HTML · 📋 PDF	|